 - Dress your child in light clothing.

-- Give your child small quantities of clear fluids such as water, weak tea or diluted soda water, lemonade or juice to drink.
-(Lemonade and juice are too strong for a child with gastroenteritis with diarrhoea – they must be diluted.)
-Do this often.
+- Give your child frequent small amounts of clear fluids, like water, to drink.
 If your child isn’t hungry, that’s OK.
 The most important thing is to make sure he’s drinking enough to avoid dehydration.
+If your child is under six months old you should breastfeed often and/or give cooled boiled water.

 You must not give your child aspirin for any reason.